 BOARD OF DIRECTORS

-JOY Academy of Southern Nevada is led by a Board of Directors: businessmen, a Certified Public Accountant, an attorney, and several parents with students in elementary and secondary schools.
+JOY Academy of Southern Nevada is led by a Board of Directors: a businessman, an attorney, and parents with students in elementary and secondary schools.

 Board Members are all concerned with providing engaged learning for our children, grandchildren, and for the families in our community.